njncalub/startfrom0/lessons/learning/PITCHME.md

 * large storage warehouse
 * distributed over different regions
-* need to revisit a few times
+* working memory need to be consolidated to be stored to the LTM

 @ulend